Orange Posset (Creamy, Dreamy Dessert)

 ingredients

-The orange posset from this recipe ups the stakes ever so slightly, adding fresh vanilla specks and fresh-squeezed orange juice for a scandalously sumptuous yet refreshing treat.
+The orange posset from this recipe ups the stakes slightly, adding fresh vanilla specks for a sumptuous yet refreshing treat.

 orange possets

-Possets, custard, and panna cotta each have specific setting agents and cooking methods.
+Posset, custard, and panna cotta each have specific setting agents and cooking methods.
 Custard relies on egg protein to thicken, while panna cotta uses gelatin.
-Possets, on the other hand, rely on the acidity from citrus juice, which causes the proteins in the cream to bond with each other.
+Possets, meanwhile, rely on the acidity from citrus juice, which causes the proteins in the cream to bond with each other.

 The posset mixture needs to be heated and, once the acid-induced coagulation has occurred, chilled in the refrigerator.
 As it cools, the bonded proteins solidify further, setting the posset into a thick, creamy dessert.